Documenting High School Coursework

 Credit by Portfolio

-Credits earned through accredited homeschool programs and courses documented through homeschool portfolios may be eligible for high school credit.
+Elective courses taken through accredited homeschool programs or documented through homeschool portfolios may be eligible for high school credit.
+You must provide us with detailed course information for course pre-approval.
 Coursework must be documented thoroughly, and credits and grades must be validated by a Florida certified teacher.
-Credit by portfolio is subject to approval.
-We may refuse or revoke any credit that may affect the integrity of our school.
+Credit is subject to final approval.

 - Credit may not duplicate a credit already earned.

 - Course must conform to a high school level course found at CPALMS.

 - Course must include bona fide instruction and contain performance standards.

 Please download our Credit by Portfolio Packet for the required forms.
 Instructions are included.
 We recommend you keep at minimum a chronological log of activities, a detailed list of books and resources used, samples of your student's work, test results, and earned certificates in your student's portfolio.
 For books and workbooks, keep copies of the title page and table of contents.
 For online curriculum, keep copies of the course's scope and sequence and printouts of your student's progress, grades, and time logs.
 You do not need to provide samples of your student's work to us.